shivgp/shivgp.github.io/index.md

 - GPA 3.2/4.0

 ## Experience
-- **John Deere Moline, IL**
+### John Deere Moline, IL
-- Software Engineering Intern
+#### Software Engineering Intern, May 2022-August 2022
-- _May 2022-August 2022_
 - Worked as a data engineer on Scrum Team for WGR
 - Migrated data of on-premise CGR web application to AWS
 - Performed ETL process of Dealer, Customer, and Equipment data for multiple regions
 - Technologies: Spark, MySQL, Databricks, AWS, Scala

-- **John Deere Moline, IL**
+### John Deere Moline, IL
-- Software Engineering Intern
+#### Software Engineering Intern, May 2021 - August 2021
-- _May 2021-August 2021_
 - Worked as a full stack developer on Scrum team for OM
 - Revamped Accumulating Funds legacy system on JDSC
 - Developed UI changes to Dealer Preferences based on user feedback
 - Technologies: React/Redux, Spring Boot, Jenkins

 ## Projects
-- **2016 Election Database Application**
+### 2016 Election Database Application
 - Created Java database application with transactional support and relational database of tweets of state legislators and 2016 presidential candidates with a total of close to 250,00 rows
 - Performed extract-transform-load, data cleaning, and query optimization
 - Technologies: SQL, MySQL, JDBC
-- **Solitaire**
+### Solitaire
 - Worked with another individual to develop Solitaire from scratch complete with a GUI
 - All movement and card data is worked created from scratch
 - Logic includes memory management and allocation
 - Technologies: C/C++, GNU, TermBox

-### Technical Skills
+## Technical Skills
 - C /C++
 - Spring Boot
 - MySQL